felipe-albuquerque-tavares/occulmist/README.md

 #### Server
-- **Objects**: The server side have objects to control and create new players, enemys, items and bullets.
+- **Objects**: The server side have objects to control and create new players, enemies, items and bullets.
-- **Collisions**: This file make all the checks for collisions, between player, enemys, items and bullets.
+- **Collisions**: This file make all the checks for collisions, between player, enemies, items and bullets.
 - **Game**: Here is all the game logic to create all the objects, control animations, delete players and ect.
 - **Server**: This file create the game it self, organize the sockets and initialize the server.